biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 (JOSS)[@JOSS].
 Templates are provided as an [example](https://github.com/biohackrxiv/submission-templates).

+* Describe current method through OSF

 # Results

 ## Zenodo API (Arun)

 ## OpenCitations (Mats)

+* Contains papers that cite each other
+* Uncited papers not included
+* Data fetched from europmc.org
+* Includes DOI
+* Includes misspelled authors
+* ORCID?
+* Takes time to sync

+* europepmc is complete
+* europepmc exposes RDF from REST API
+* Includes misspellings
+* Wel abstract
+* Missing ORCID

+Missing metadata and wrong metadata from europepmc Missing papers from opencitations

+Conclusion: kunnen niet zonder metadata, we need to validate europepmc with the paper metadata.

+Solution: write our own uploader that can push to OSF and/or Zenodo to get an API.
+Advantage: choice for DOI generation.
+No double input for author name.
+Automatic ORCIDs and other metadata.

+See if we can use the OSF API for this.

 ## Virtuoso as a system container (Arun)